Blurred Lines

 Tam Kung: The Child Prodigy God of Wind and Rain

-Tam Kung holding some kind of symbolic object, he is meant to be a child so don’t be weird about this :) (source: HK Memory)
+Tam Kung holding some kind of symbolic object (source: HK Memory)

 Tam Kung Temple in Shau Kei Wan in the 1920s (source: HK Memory)